IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 ### Close Identity Session and Log Out

-When an unauthenticated user is present, or a user wishes to log out of targeted advertising on the publisher's site, make a [disconnect()](#disconnect-void) call, using the following example:
+When an unauthenticated user is present, or a user wants to log out of targeted advertising on the publisher's site, make a [disconnect()](#disconnect-void) call, using the following example:

 ```html
 <script>